AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/workspace-templates.md

 ## Considerations about Maestro templates

 * Each template comes with a set of operational record types and taxonomies.
-For information, see [Overview of record types and taxonomies](../architecture/overview-of-record-types-and-taxonomies.md).
+For information, see [Overview of record types](../architecture/overview-of-record-types-and-taxonomies.md).
 * Each operational record type and taxonomy comes with a set of fields.
 Some of these fields are connections to other Maestro record types.
 * You can customize any template.